 Chances are, if you're heading to Cebu you'll pass through Cebu City.
 This is the capital city and one of the largest in the region.

-If you’re looking for things to do in Cebu City, check out the list below:
+If you're looking for things to do in Cebu City, check out the historical sites & points of interest below:

 - Cebu heritage monument